watsona4/scipy2016/SciPy2016TripReport.md

 > talk summarizes the learnings and key takeaways when communicating
 > model results.*

-- "Data is just a clue to the truth"
-- Simple example using stock prices
-- Can plot the model, but want to vary model parameters and us ethe model on different sets of test data
-- Hard to make sense of all this data
-- Visualization is more of an art than a science
-- 1d and 2d space are easy, but 3d and greater is really hard to comprehend
-- Presented lots of examples of plotting different models and parameters
-- Working on typical plots of data that are commonly used
-- Offerred nothing new for data visualization, just simple functions that produce standard plots
-- R has many more capabilities, trying to port into python (doom?)
+This presentation was an overview of commonly used plots in the data science field.
+He used a simple example of stock prices to show different plotting techniques.
+It is easy to plot the projections of a single model, but how do you plot the model in the parameter space or different models with different parameter spaces?
+Additionally, how does one plot a parameter space with many dimensions?
+There were no answers to these questions, but common approaches were shown.
+The presenter pointed out that R has many more capabilities than Python for plotting these types of data at this time, but developers are working hard to add R-like capabilities to Python.

 ### SymPy Code Generation \[General\]